Jelon455/stairs-climbing-robot/README.md

 # Stairs Climbing Robot

 ## Overview
 This project is a stair-climbing robot implemented in C++ using the Husarion Robotics Framework.
-It was developed as part of a mechatronic design course at AGH University of Science and Technology, involving a collaborative effort in a four-person team (Autors name below).
+It was developed as part of a mechatronic design course at AGH University of Science and Technology, involving a collaborative effort in a four-person team (author's name below).
 The project represents an enhanced and more robust version inspired by the [Pybricks EV3 MicroPython stair climber example](https://pybricks.com/ev3-micropython/examples/stair_climber.html).
 Our robot has been designed to handle a payload of 1kg-1.5kg while climbing stairs, showcasing its improved capabilities over the original inspiration.
 ## Prerequisites
 To run this code, you need the following: